 Effective Guitar Practice Habit #5: Practice With Purpose

-You must see each guitar practice session as a step towards a larger musical goal.
+See each guitar practice session as a step towards your larger musical goals.
 This helps you stay focused on the big picture and improve your guitar playing quickly.

 Here is how to develop a sense of purpose in your guitar practice:

 Visualize yourself already having reached your ultimate musical goals.
 Think about it often (while driving, while walking, while falling asleep, while taking a shower, etc.).
 This increases your motivation and helps you do the steps below.